orange-cloudavenue/cloudavenue-cli/docs/index.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell edgegateway Option to manage your edgeGateway NSX on CloudAvenue. help        Help about any command s3          Option to manage your s3 (Object Storage) on CloudAvenue. vdc         Option to manage your vdc (Virtual Data Center) on CloudAvenue.
+  completion  Generate the autocompletion script for the specified shell create      Create resource to CloudAvenue. delete      Delete resource from CloudAvenue. get         Get resource to retrieve information from CloudAvenue. help        Help about any command

 Flags:
   -h, --help      help for cav
+  -t, --time      time elapsed for command
+  -v, --version   version for cav

 Use "cav [command] --help" for more information about a command.
 ```